Join Us for Worship & Eucharist

 What to Expect

 Sunday celebration is a blend of ancient and modern music.
 After an opening hymn and prayer, we spend some time singing songs led by our music team, consisting of guitars, keyboard, bass, mandolin and percussion.
-You might see some people raising their hands or clapping as they are worshiping, and you might also see people bowing, kneeling, and making the sign of the cross are additional ways of inv.
+You might see some people raising their hands or clapping as they are worshiping, and you might also see people bowing, kneeling, and making the sign of the cross.
 These are all ways people involve their body in worship as they express love to God.

 Most messages are posted online here